 The future of TVET looks bright with the commitment of the government of Ghana to establish at least two fully equipped TVET centres in each region with state-of-the-art machines and training tools for all levels to serve as the headquarters of technical and vocational training.
-In addition, existing centres shall be upgraded to provide young people with employable skills that will make them employable, ensure skills and TVET drive development across the country, and enhance the Ghanaian workforce to make them globally competitive.
+In addition, there are plans for existing centres to be upgraded to provide young people with employable skills that will make them employable, ensure skills and TVET drive development across the country, and enhance the Ghanaian workforce to make them globally competitive.